simde-utc/woolly-front/README.md

 ```
 ### Installing

-Once you have your virtual environment up and running, you can clone this repo
+Once you have install all the prerequisites, you can clone this repo

 ```
 git clone https://github.com/obledaym/woolly-front.git